 A Practical Starting Point

-Ask your surgeon or GP whether physiotherapy-led prehab is available or recommended
+Ask your surgeon or GP whether physiotherapy-led prehab is available or recommended for you

 Start or maintain gentle activity — walking, pool exercise at the Tournament Capital Centre, or whatever is tolerable